ph4r05/devblog/_posts/2017-12-16-laravel-queueing-benchmark.markdown

 ## Burst credit

-When testing on Amazon EC2 its important to realize the EBS storage drives are subject to IO throttling.
+When testing on Amazon EC2 it's important to realize the EBS storage drives are subject to IO throttling.

-Each drive has so called [burst credit].
-Intensive IO operations decreases the credit over the time.
-Conversely during low IO usage the credit restores slowly.
+Each drive has so-called [burst credit].
+Intensive IO operations decrease the credit over the time.
+Conversely, during low IO usage, the credit restores slowly.

-When credit reaches 0 the IO throughtput decreases significantly (10% ish).
+When credit reaches 0 the IO throughput decreases significantly (10% ish).
 I performed the benchmarks only with non-null burst credits to measure the best possible performance.